watson-developer-cloud/language-translator-nodejs/README.md

     1. Save the `creds.js` file.

-1. Install the Language Translation Node.js package:
+1. Install the Language Translator Node.js package:
     1. Change to the new directory that contains the project.
     2. Run the following command:node

     ```node